rss logo

 • From the search bar, search for Microsoft Entra roles and administrators:

-Microsoft Entra search bar with the terms Microsoft Entra roles and administrators
+Screenshot of the Microsoft Entra admin center showing search results for roles and administrators with Microsoft Entra roles and administrators option highlighted.

 • In All roles search for Exchange Administrator and edit the role (⚠️ this will gives full administrator rights to the application for Exchange, consider giving less rights⚠️):